sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>tclap</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Template-Only Command Line Argument Parser
+Short desc    : Template-Only Command Line Argument Parser
 URL          : http://tclap.sourceforge.net
-Лицензия     : MIT
+License      : MIT
-Описание     : tclap is a small, flexible library that provides a simple interface for
+Descript     : tclap is a small, flexible library that provides a simple interface for
              : defining and accessing command line arguments.
 It was initially inspired by
              : the user friendly CLAP library.
 The difference is that this library is
              : template-only, so the argument class is type independent.
 Type independence